gonzomir/minimal-share-buttons/readme.txt

 == Description ==

-Add simple share buttons under your posts or use the widget to add sharing to any widget area your theme provides.
+Add simple share buttons under your posts, add share block in the new editor, or use the widget to add sharing to any widget area your theme provides.
 This plugin uses simple SVG icons for social network logos and small vanilla JavaScript to allow the user to share the current post or page.
 Share icons inherit their colours from the theme link colours to match the website design.

 Why choose Minimal Share Buttons before other similar plugins?